captivationsoftware/redhawk-compose/README.md

 This project assembles core REDHAWK functions into docker-compose microservices that are easily pieced together via a single docker-compose.yml file.

 Quickstart
 ----------
 The only requirement for redhawk-compose is a yum repository containing a REDHAWK release.
-For convenience, we have provided a container to host your own REDHAWK rpms locally.
-To start the local yum server, and launch our stock REDHAWK architecture:
+For convenience, we have provided a container to host the REDHAWK rpms locally.
+To start the local yum server and launch our stock REDHAWK architecture:

 ```bash
 # Start yum server with REDHAWK artifacts